-Learn a little more Jackson County History
+Learn a little more about Jackson County History

 One of the sites we learned a bit about at the Visitors Center is Fort Vallonia.
 Although the museum was closed, we were able to walk around the re-created fort.
 When you are actually on the grounds, it’s quite mind-boggling to imagine so many people living in such a small area.
 The fort is well situated though with a small stream running through it, bringing fresh water.

-The Fort was also used by several groups of Indiana Rangers during the war of 1812.
+The Fort was also used by several groups of Indiana Rangers during the War of 1812.

 End your day with a local brew